DOI-ONRR/blog-nrrd/src/pages/content-audit/index.md

 **Content type**|**What to check**|**What to note in the Audit tab** :-----:|:-----:|:-----:
 Data - Card|In Explore Data - Select location options for all 4 cards.
-Check to make sure the data within the cards are correct.|If something is wrong, detail the issue(s)
+Check to make sure the data within the cards are correct.|If something is wrong, detail the issue(s).
-Data Control|Toggle between the data conrol options to make sure they function correctly.|If something is wrong, detail the issue(s)
+Data Control|Toggle between the data conrol options to make sure they function correctly.|If something is wrong, detail the issue(s).
 Download - CSV|NRRD csv file.
-Download the file, make sure it is the correct file, and test accessibility.|If something is wrong, detail the issue(s)
+Download the file, make sure it is the correct file, and test accessibility.|If something is wrong, detail the issue(s).
 Download - Excel|NRRD excel file.
-Download the file, make sure it is the correct file, and test accessibility.|If something is wrong, detail the issue(s)
+Download the file, make sure it is the correct file, and test accessibility.|If something is wrong, detail the issue(s).
 Download - PDF|NRRD PDF.
-Download the PDF and make sure it passes the Adobe accessibility checker.|Note the accessibility status, and what (if any) fixes are needed
+Download the PDF and make sure it passes the Adobe accessibility checker.|Note the accessibility status, and what (if any) fixes are needed.
-Email|Check to make sure the "mailto" hyperlink is working, and directing to the correct email address.|If something is wrong, detail the issue(s)
+Email|Check to make sure the "mailto" hyperlink is working, and directing to the correct email address.|If something is wrong, detail the issue(s).
 Graph|Make sure all cursor-hover tool tips and data are correct.
-If applicable, cross check the graph with the associated table.|If something is wrong, detail the issue(s)
+If applicable, cross check the graph with the associated table.|If something is wrong, detail the issue(s).
-Image|Make sure image has alt text.|Note if alt text is absent Link - External|Links outside of NRRD.
-Test the link, make sure the site we're linking to is maintained.|Detail if the link is broken, or if link needs to be updated
+Image|Make sure image has alt text.|Note if alt text is absent.
+Link - External|Links outside of NRRD.
+Test the link, make sure the site we're linking to is maintained.|Detail if the link is broken, or if link needs to be updated.
 Link - Internal|Links internal to NRRD.
-Make sure the link works, and directs to the correct webpage.|Detail if the link is broken, or if link needs to be updated
+Make sure the link works, and directs to the correct webpage.|Detail if the link is broken, or if link needs to be updated.
 Link - onrr.gov|All onrr.gov links.
-Make sure the link is redirecting to the proper new onrr.gov webpage.|Note the redirect status, and note the new link to update in the html
+Make sure the link is redirecting to the proper new onrr.gov webpage.|Note the redirect status, and note the new link to update in the html.
 Not Content - 508|Do a lighthouse accessibility check on the webpage.
-Save the extended PDF in the same folder as this content audit. |Note the lighthouse score and what improvements could be made
+Save the extended PDF in the same folder as this content audit. |Note the lighthouse score and what improvements could be made.
-Not Content - Page Views|FY 22 pageviews are in this spreadsheet on a separate tab.|List the number of pageviews Table|Make sure all cursor-hover tool tips and data are correct.
-If applicable, cross check the table with the associated graph.|If something is wrong, detail the issue(s)
+Not Content - Page Views|FY 22 pageviews are in this spreadsheet on a separate tab.|List the number of pageviews.
+Table|Make sure all cursor-hover tool tips and data are correct.
+If applicable, cross check the table with the associated graph.|If something is wrong, detail the issue(s).
-Text|Do a reading level check using Hemingway Editor or Microsoft Editor. |Note the grade level, and if any edits are needed
+Text|Do a reading level check using Hemingway Editor or Microsoft Editor. |Note the grade level, and if any edits are needed .

 As I cataloged content, I audited it, then notated my findings in the database.
 I included columns to indicate if any errors were found, then detailed what updates are needed to fix the errors.